julewczka/cluster-ansible/readme.md

 Make sure to enable ssh connections between host (Ansible controller machine) and remote nodes by adding public key to each node.

-## envs

-You need to define following environment-variables:
-- K8S-MASTER: ip or fqdn of your k8s control plane
-- K8S-WORKER-X: ip or fqdn of your k8s workers

-You need to define a worker node env variable for each worker node in the cluster.

 ## Container runtime

 Containerd is installed as container runtime engine for this setup.
-You can choose another container runtime by replacing `roles/containerd` and its subfolders.

 ## Network addon

 [Weave Net](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/) addon is being used as network plugin for K8s.
-You can choose another network policy provider by replacing the daemonset in `roles/master/files/`.
+You can choose another network policy provider by replacing the daemonset in `roles/control-plane/files/`.